 Back in '78, the hotel felt empty and isolating.
 Concierge employees would quietly advise guests to think twice about wandering outside after dark.
 Having returned this week to cover the Yankees-Tigers series, with a 61st floor room with a view of the river and Caesars Hotel and Casino in Windsor, Ont., downtown feels less forbidding.
 And yet Detroit remains on the urban critical list.
 Last year, Mayor Dave Bing -- the Pistons' Hall of Fame legend -- said, "Simply put, our city is in a financial crisis and our city government is broken."
 Declines in population have dogged Detroit for years and devastated neighborhood and public schools.

 You have to wonder about a nation that shrugs off the long free fall of a once-great city -- the hub of a signature industry -- and if the fortunes of Detroit are an extreme example of America's 21st Century direction.
 I hope not, but I also find myself rooting for Mayor Bing, his troubled city and the professional teams that didn't desert it.
-Not as a sports fan, just an American.
+Not so much as a sports fan, just as an American.